 The town of Portsmouth announces the sale of 2018 Transfer Station stickers and the start date for the new Pay-As-You-Throw program.

-The Portsmouth Town Council will hold a swearing-in ceremony for the promotion of firefighters on Monday at Town Hall, 2200 East Main Road.
+The town of Portsmouth will hold an informational meeting about coyotes next week at Town Hall, 2200 East Main Road.

 With the potential for flooding this weekend, Town Council President Keith Hamilton urges Portsmouth residents to help clear drains around town.

 The town of Portsmouth seeks qualified electrical inspectors to provide residential and commercial electrical inspection services on a non-contractual basis.

 The Department of Public Works (DPW) will pick up discarded Christmas trees starting Monday.
 View the complete schedule here.